 As interest rates rise, charged purchases and payments that originally appeared manageable can become difficult for debtors to pay, especially as late fees and penalties are added.

 For lenders, an increase in credit card delinquencies is an expensive proposition.
 According to the Federal Reserve, small financial institutions (defined as those with less than $10.5 billion in assets) experience the greatest impact from increased credit card delinquencies.

 While some amount of default is expected, a financial institution can implement risk mitigation strategies, such as a payment protection program that protects a financial institution and customers from credit card default.

 When facing increased nonpayment of your institution’s accounts, the best defense is a good offense.
-Document strict guidelines for extending credit, and stick to them.
-Vetting credit applicants thoroughly and taking into account existing debt when extending new lines of credit is crucial.
+Document strict guidelines for extending credit and stick to them.
+Vetting credit applicants thoroughly and considering existing debt when extending new lines of credit is crucial.

-Utilizing outsourced collection services can be a more efficient, cost-effective option if your institution is striving to reduce delinquencies and the time employees dedicate to the collections process.
+In the face of rising interest rates and delinquencies, leveraging outsourced collection services can be an efficient, cost-effective option to minimize your collections queues and the time employees dedicate to the collections process.

 Glenn Williams joined SWBC in 2017 and currently serves as the SVP of Contact Center Performance Management.
 He leads a large team across multiple contact centers that deliver inbound and outbound call services to financial institutions.
 Over his 30+ year career, Glenn has led large operational teams at two of the nation’s largest Banks and has consulted at two others in the top 10.
 He has a successful track record creating and managing complex workforce management processes for financial institutions.
 Glenn excels at performance management, collections operations, program management, and steps into every situation with a problem solvers mentality.